HeyJoFlyer/universal_oled/README.md

 ### Free as in Freedom

 ## ATTENTION - This repo is WIP!
+## Do not order a pcb yet as the pcb has not been tested.

 This repository provides the complete open-source hardware design for a compact, Wi-Fi-capable smart display using an ESP32 and a 128x64 I2C OLED module.
 The project includes a manufacturable PCB and a 3D-printable case.
 An optional capacitive touch sensor can be added to the case.